‘Jazz Jamaica…Well known for blowing the roof off live shows. A joyful, cosmopolitan tribute.’ Jazzwise

 If ever you needed a measure of how great this show is…the Southbank Centre in London hosted the show in the 900-seat Queen Elizabeth Hall on a cold Wednesday night in October 2012 with an 85-strong Voicelab community choir.
 It sold out two weeks in advance!
 So brilliant was the show, they rebooked it for Saturday 13 July 2013, but this time in the bigger, 2,500-seat Royal Festival Hall and with a 240-voice choir!

-Our next project is the equally exciting and ambitious The Trojan Story, celebrating 50 years of Trojan Records, the seminal label known as the first to distribute Jamaican music on a large scale.
-The Trojan Story features many of the best-loved tunes of all time including Desmond Dekker’s hit Israelites, Tony Tribe’s classic Red Red Wine and Harry J All Stars’ Liquidator, especially arranged by Jason Yarde.
+Following the success of the Jazz Jamaica All Star’s The Trojan Story tour in 2018, we are getting this show back on the road for another, even larger tour 2019-20.
+The Trojan Story features many of the best-loved tunes from the seminal Trojan Records label, including Desmond Dekker’s hit Israelites, Tony Tribe’s classic Red Red Wine and Harry J All Stars’ Liquidator, especially arranged by Jason Yarde.